JoshData/django-database-storage-backend/README.md

 	image = models.ImageField(upload_to='some-root')

 Files saved into this field will be stored in the database and available at the URL path `/user-media/some-root/{HASH}.{EXT}`. `HASH` is the SHA-1 hash of the file content.
 The file extension is replaced with a normalized file extension by auto-detecting the file type so that no file name information besides the file's type is leaked.
-This also prevents unauthorized users from randomly guessing the URLs to uploaded files.
+This also prevents unauthorized users from randomly guessing the URLs to uploaded files (although SHA-1 is generally deprecated for security purposes in favor of SHA-256 --- so don't use this as your only form of authorization logic if it matters).

+The `upload_to` value cannot be more than 200 characters as the maximum full path length is 255 characters.

 ## Features